-Administrative Council: The Senior Leadership and The Dean of Student Affairs, and The Director of the Library.
+Administrative Council: The Senior Leadership and The Director of the Library.
 The Administrative Council meets regularly to review and assess the operation of the seminary and to make policies and processes as needed for its successful work to move forward.